Injury forces Pulisic out of FA Cup final as Chelsea star damages hamstring | Goal.com

 Frank Lampard opted to introduce World Cup winner Pedro off the bench as cover for his stricken star.

-It was Chelsea's second forced substitution of the encounter thus far, having also lost Cesar Azpilicueta to a suspected muscular issue prior to half time.
+It was Chelsea's second forced substitution of the encounter, having also lost Cesar Azpilicueta to a suspected muscular issue prior to half time, with Pedro then suffering a dislocated shoulder late on - with the Spaniard due to link up with Roma nursing a knock.

-And the club will face a nervous wait to find out the extent of the injuries as they return to Champions League action against Bayern Munich on August 8.
+Lampard's side now face a nervous wait to find out the full extent of the injuries as they return to Champions League action against Bayern Munich on August 8.

 The Blues trail that contest 3-0 and may bring the curtain down on their 2019-20 campaign at the Allianz Arena.